kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval

 where: $N(u, i) = \{(u, i'): i'\in \mathcal{I}\} \cup \{(u', i): u' \in \mathcal{U}\}$.
-Equation~\ref{eq:objective} represents the log-likelihood of predicting a binary ``real" or ``fake'' label for the set of edges in the network (real) along with a set of the ``fake'' negatively sampled edges.
+Equation~\ref{eq:objective} represents the log-likelihood of predicting a binary ``real" (edges in the network) or ``fake'' (negatively sampled edges) label.
 To maximize the objective, we learn $\mathbf{u}$ and $\mathbf{i}$ parameters to differentiate positive edges from negative, unobserved edges.
 Negative edges are sampled by corrupting positive edges via replacing either the user or item in an edge pair with a negatively sampled user or item.
-As user-item interaction graphs are very sparse, randomly corrupting an edge in the graph is very likely to be a `negative' edge absent from the graph.
 Following previous approaches, negative sampling is performed both uniformly and proportional to node prevalence in the training graph~\cite{bordes2013translating,lerer2019pytorch}.
-Optimization is performed via Adagrad \cite{duchi2011adaptive}.

-\section{Smoothed Mixture of Embeddings}
+\subsection{Smoothed Mixture of Embeddings}

-In Section~\ref{sec:embed}, we described a simple approach to co-embedding users and items to learn unimodal embeddings.
-In this section, we describe how \knnembed~ can be applied to transform unimodal embeddings into smoothed mixtures of embeddings.
-We then demonstrate an approach to candidate retrieval using these smoothed mixtures that leads to diverse, higher-recall candidate items.